bangnguyen77/pingpong/pingpong/README.md

 ## Specification(s):
 It can count up to the number: 100;
+Create a number field to start at 1;
 The numbers after the user's input and divisible by 3 will become the word "ping";
 The numbers after the user's input and divisible by 5 will become the word "pong";
 The numbers after the user's input and divisible by 3 will become the word "pingpong";